The Theory of Economic Complexity: Conclusion

+Our work also speaks to the literature attempting to explain the economic complexity index.
+A key result in this literature is the idea that $ECI$ is a clustering algorithm~\cite{mealy_interpreting_2019,bottai_reinterpreting_2024}, separating economies into different groups.
+Our work is consistent with this idea and provides a theoretical interpretation for the clusters, as it shows that what $ECI$ is doing is providing a sigmoid function sorting economies into a high- and low-capability cluster.
+This sigmoid behavior is a well known feature of the second eigenvector or eigenfunction of diffusion maps, Fokker-Planck operators, and spectral clustering methods (e.g. see~\cite{nadler2005diffusion}).
+This provides an interesting link to the general idea of diffusion albeit in the context of a model of economic development, opening the door to the notion that these methods could be capturing a generalizable property of economic systems subject to spillovers.\\

-Our work also embedded this model in a short-run equilibrium framework including wages, consumption, and prices.
-Overall, we obtain reasonable results for all of them.
-Wages increase with capability endowments and prices are higher for more demanding products.
-Interestingly, prices do not affect the specialization condition, meaning that they leave the connection between capability endowments and economic complexity unchanged.\footnote{We assume prices depend only on the activities and are the same across economies.}\\
+We also embedded this model in a short-run equilibrium framework to estimate wages, consumption, and prices.
+In this framework, wages increase with capability levels and prices are higher for products that demand more capabilities.
+The latter result is highly convex ($\sim1/(1-q)$), meaning that there is an important premium for producing high complexity products.
+Interestingly, prices do not strongly affect the specialization condition, meaning that they leave the connection between capability levels and economic complexity mostly unchanged.\footnote{We assume prices are the same across economies.}\\

 Finally, we showed that the model can explain structural differences in networks of related activities, such as the product space and research space.
-By controlling the shape of the capability endowment matrices, we were able to reproduce the core-periphery structure observed in the product space~\cite{hidalgo_product_2007}, the ring structure observed for scientific publications~\cite{borner_design_2012,guevara_research_2016}, and the dumbbell structure observed for networks of occupations and skills~\cite{alabdulkareem_unpacking_2018}.\\
+By controlling the shape of the capability matrices, we were able to reproduce the core-periphery structure observed in the product space~\cite{hidalgo_product_2007}, the ring structure observed for scientific publications~\cite{borner_design_2012,guevara_research_2016}, and the dumbbell structure observed for networks of occupations and skills~\cite{alabdulkareem_unpacking_2018}.\\